Most founders think the answer to customer churn is better support. Wrong frame. And it leads to the wrong decisions.

 We built this on MatrixFlows — every piece of product knowledge in one foundation, powering the AI assistant, the help center, and the onboarding experience automatically.

-A 95% renewal rate over 36 months versus 75% over 12 isn't a rounding error — it's the difference between a business that compounds and one that runs harder every quarter just to stay flat.
+The compounding works against you when retention is low and for you when it's high.
+A small improvement in annual retention isn't a small improvement — it's the kind of advantage that quietly separates a business that compounds from one that runs harder every quarter just to stay flat.
 Most founders have never run this calculation on their own customer base.
 When they do, the business case for enablement infrastructure stops being a nice-to-have conversation.

 What to Do This Week